 “How could an 800-word book become a best-seller,” you ask?
 The answer is simple: Children don’t like to read.
 They only want to hear a good story, and they don’t care if that story has 30,000 words or just 800 words.
 If you can entertain them, they will like it.
 Period.

-Dr. Seuss—Green Eggs and Ham author—was aware of that.
+Dr. Seuss — the “Green Eggs and Ham” author — was aware of that.
 He knew his audience better than anybody else.
-That’s why he sold over 600 million copies of his books all around the globe (wow!).
+That’s why he sold over 600 million copies of his books all around the globe.

-The moment you understand your prospects, understand them well enough to describe what they want or need better than they can, copywriting will become a piece of cake.
+The moment you understand your prospects — and understand them well enough to describe what they want or need better than they can — copywriting will become a piece of cake.

 Even though we call them “product descriptions,” the true goal is not to describe your product, but to define your market.
 What do these people want?
 What’s their primary goal?
 And how will your product help them achieve that goal?

-Ingredient #1.
-The Mass Desire, or Desires, That Create Your Market
+Product Description Ingredient #1: The Mass Desire That Creates Your Market

 Now, before writing a single word of your product description, you need to find the mass desire (or desires) that create your market.
 This will help you find the right angle for your description.